Careers Programme

 Labour Market Information

 Labour Market Information (LMI) is information about what is happening in a labour market.
-LMI tends to focus on the industries that are growing and declining, the types and levels of jobs are increasing and decreasing and what supply of labour is available – numbers, skill and qualification levels.
+LMI tends to focus on the industries that are growing and declining, the types and levels of jobs that are increasing and decreasing and what supply of labour is available – numbers, skill and qualification levels.

-LMI tells you about what is happening in the job market at national, regional and local levels and includes information about jobs and salaries, what skills employers are looking for in different industrial sectors, conditions, communities and future trends.
+LMI tells you about what is happening in the job market at national, regional and local levels and includes information about jobs and salaries, the skills employers are looking for in different industrial sectors, conditions, communities and future trends.

 Examples of Labour Market Information: